vchaurasia95/Zendesk_Coding_Challenge/README.md

 The Node Server utilizses the Tickets API and gets the list of tickets along with all the details.

-The Angular Client gets hits the node server API and renders the returned list of tickets accordingly.
+The Angular Client hits the node server API and renders the returned list of tickets accordingly.

 # Getting Started